 Furthermore, we hope that by encouraging them to synthesise and think laterally, we stimulate them to make connections between subjects and the world around them.
 Thematic Learning also provides an opportunity to do extra curricular activities for example, inviting in outside speakers and off site trips.
 This further extends our students’ understanding of a given theme or topic.

 It is perhaps easiest to explain Thematic Learning by demonstrating what a topic, taught thematically, might look like.

-Alongside this unit year 7s also have a unit focusing on books to tie in with World Book Day and Litfest which runs at school.
-As with ‘Greece’ the parameters are broad – encountering magical realism, questioning whether Shakespeare plagiarised, why non-fiction books still outsell fiction in the day of the internet and the genre of autobiography and its contribution to the literary world to name a few.
+Alongside this unit, Year 7s also have a unit focusing on books to tie in with World Book Day and Litfest which runs at school.
+As with the Greece unit, the parameters are broad – encountering magical realism, questioning whether Shakespeare plagiarised, why non-fiction books still outsell fiction in the day of the internet, and the genre of autobiography and its contribution to the literary world, to name a few.

-- The World in One City a cross curricular approach to the theme of migration – historical and contemporary.
+The World in One City – a cross curricular approach to the theme of migration, both historical and contemporary.
 A highlight for our students was the multicultural fair which most memorably included food from the various cultures which make up modern Britain.
 This event was entirely student led.

 Protest – a look at protesting across time and place.
 What other course would take you on a 5 week journey from the Suffragettes in the early 20th century to the Umbrella Revolution in Hong Kong in the 21st?
 Along the way students critically assess various forms of protest including Gandhi against the British in India; the miners’ strike of the 1980s and the Women’s March of 2017.
 The students compared and contrasted the various protests in a final assessment which displayed the impressive depth and breadth of their knowledge from this unit.